-The USMLE Step 1 exam is taken at the end of the second year of medical school and consists of seven separate areas of evaluation; these are biochemistry, physiology, anatomy, pathology, behavioral sciences, pharmacology, and medical microbiology.
+The United States Medical Licensing Examination Step 1 is designed to measure basic science knowledge.
+The USMLE Step 1 exam consists of seven separate areas of evaluation; these are biochemistry, physiology, anatomy, pathology, behavioral sciences, pharmacology, and medical microbiology.
 It also includes pathophysiology of disease, doctoring, and physical diagnosis.
-All students must pass the USMLE Step 1 prior to entry into the third year of medical school.
+Step 1, starting in 2022 is now a Pass/Fail exam.